Scrimba Fullstack Developer Path

 | HTML and CSS Fundamentals | Semantic HTML, CSS basics, layouts | Base layer before JS. |

-| JavaScript Fundamentals | Variables, functions, DOM manipulation | Same language on client and server later. |
+| JavaScript Fundamentals | Variables, functions, DOM manipulation | Same language client and server. |

-| Tools of the Trade | Git, command line, Vite | What teams expect you to use daily. |
+| Tools of the Trade | Git, command line, Vite | What teams expect daily. |

-| Accessible Development | ARIA, keyboard nav, screen readers | Shows up in reviews and audits. |
+| Accessible Development | ARIA, keyboard nav, screen readers | Shows up in PR reviews and audits. |

-| Essential CSS | Grid, Flexbox, animations, variables | Layout and motion without hacks. |
+| Essential CSS | Grid, Flexbox, animations, variables | Layout without hacks. |

 | Essential JavaScript | Closures, promises, modules, ES6+ | React and Node both lean on this. |

-| Responsive Design | Media queries, mobile-first, fluid layouts | Real traffic is mostly small screens. |
+| Responsive Design | Media queries, mobile-first, fluid layouts | Real traffic skews mobile. |

 | APIs and Async JavaScript | Fetch, REST, async/await | Frontend talking to backends you'll build. |